Soccer-Juve denied late winner in 2-2 draw with Salernitana | Sports-Games

 Leonardo Bonucci scored a stoppage-time equaliser as Juventus fought back from two goals down to draw 2-2 at home with Salernitana but Massimiliano Allegri's side were denied a late winner by VAR in a chaotic end to their Serie A clash on Sunday.

-Leonardo Bonucci scored a stoppage-time equaliser as Juventus fought back from two goals down to draw 2-2 at home with Salernitana but Massimiliano Allegri's side were denied a late winner by VAR in a chaotic end to their Serie A clash on Sunday.
-Juventus, who recorded their fourth draw in six Serie A games this season, thought they had snatched all three points when substitute Arkadiusz Milik headed home in injury time but the goal was disallowed following a VAR review for offside.
+Juventus, who recorded their fourth draw in six Serie A games this season, thought they had snatched all three points when substitute Arkadiusz Milik headed home in the 94th minute but the goal was disallowed following a VAR review for offside.
+Milik was sent off for a second yellow card after taking his shirt off in a premature celebration, along with team mate Juan Cuadrado and Salernitana's Federico Fazio who were involved in a confrontation as tempers flared between the teams in a prolonged melee.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)